-Effective March 5, 2010, the Frost Group assigned two license agreements with Academia Sinica to the Company's subsidiary, OPKO Taiwan, Inc. The license agreements pertained to alpha-galactosyl ceramide analogs and their use as immunotherapies and peptide ligands in the diagnosis and treatment of cancer.
+Effective March 5, 2010, the Frost Group assigned two license agreements with Academia Sinica to the Company.
+The license agreements pertained to alpha-galactosyl ceramide analogs and their use as immunotherapies and peptide ligands in the diagnosis and treatment of cancer.
 In connection with the assignment of the licenses, the Company agreed to reimburse the Frost Group for the licensing fees previously paid by the Frost Group to Academia Sinica in the amounts of \$50,000 and \$75,000, respectively, as well as reimbursement of certain expenses.